 The Ostpark opened 1909 is the second-largest park in Frankfurt with more than 32 hectares.
 The lake Ostparkweiher is an old creek of the Main river.
 The large meadow in the park is used by the footballers and BBQ chiefs.
 The playground has been occupied by geese and their excrements contaminates the large grass area.
 Fences and hedges help little, the birds can fly.
 The pavilion from 1928, designed by architect Max Cetto was reconstructed at the pond in 2019.
 Max Cetto worked as an architect at the New Frankfurt with Ernst May and emigrated to Mexico in 1939.
 He was a founding member of CIAM.
 Photo: View over the Ostparkweiher with the European Central Bank in the background.

 South Korea was the host country of the Frankfurt Book Fair in 2005.
 On this occasion, the Asian country built this charming garden in the "Grüneburg Park" of Frankfurt.
 The Frankfurt Korean Garden consists of two wooden houses, connected by a stream and a pool.
+In May 2017, one of the two houses was destroyed by arson.
+There are plans to rebuilt the wooden structure.

 The Licht- und Luftbad (light and air bath) is located on a narrow peninsula in the Main river and was opened in 1900 as a bathing area.
 The bath offers summer holiday feeling with trees, water, lawn and a small beach.
 The cafe has an interesting architecture see Architecture Frankfurt.

 The "Goetheturm" is a tower in the Frankfurt forest.
 The Goethe tower was erected in 1931 and is with 43.3 m the second highest wooden tower in Germany.
 Those who have climbed the 196 steps to the top of the tower can enjoy a great panorama over the Stadtwald, with a view of the Frankfurt skyline.
 At the foot of the Goetheturm is a playground and a beer garden.
+The Goethe Tower was destroyed by arson in 2017 and will reopen in October 2020.

 The "Frankfurter Stadtwald" is located on the southern city limits of Frankfurt and is with 35 km² the "green lung" of Frankfurt.
 In the Frankfurt City Forrest there is the lake Jacobiweiher, the beergarden Oberschweinstiege, the Commerzbank Arena and the Goetheturm.
 Photo: View from the Goetheturm over the Stadtwald with the Frankfurt Skyline in the background.

 The city of Frankfurt decided in 1991 to protect 80 square kilometers of green space around the city.
 Part of this "green belt" is the orchards on the Berger Hang, in the east of the city.
 In spring the whole hillside is blooming and in autumn leaves of all colors make this place magnificent.
+The Frankfurt green belt completely surrounds the city and can be easily reached in large parts via bike paths and hiking trails.
+The urban forest and the green corridor along the Nidda also belong to the green belt.